minh-tech/MyOnlineAssistant-API/README.md

 - Use Standford library to grab a personal name and organization.
 - Use Machine Learning to understand meanings.
 Algorithm:
 Input -> 128 dots, activation: ReLU -> Dropout(0.5) -> 64 dots, activation: ReLU -> Dropout(0.5) -> Output, activation: Softmax

+Note: Check develop branch for the newest code (TensorFlow 2.1)